 Now that we know more about where to find our ghost and how it behaves, we need a root-knot nematode version of the “muon ghost trap” to catch them.
 After trying a few different methods, we ended up using a modified mist chamber method (2).

 Figure 2.
-A: The University of Florida Nematode Assay Lab mist chamber.
-B: The middle shelf holds the funnels and samples.
+A (top): The University of Florida Nematode Assay Lab mist chamber.
+B (middle): The middle shelf holds the funnels and samples.
 A flask is placed below each funnel to collect the nematodes.
-C: Samples are four turf plugs with adhering roots.
+C (bottom): Samples are four turf plugs with adhering roots.

 The UF Nematode Assay Lab mist chamber (Figure 2) is a plexiglass box with mist rails attached to the top and a middle shelf to hold samples.
 Holes are cut into the middle shelf to hold funnels, and screen rings are used to hold the sample.
 The sample is placed onto a coffee filter, and the filter is placed onto the ring.
 Flasks are placed below each funnel to catch the nematodes.
 The mist comes on for about 10 seconds each hour.
 As the root-knot nematode eggs hatch, the J2 exit the roots and get washed onto the coffee filter.
 The nematodes then crawl through the filter and are washed into the flask below.
 Samples are incubated in the mist chamber for 72 hours.

 Samples for nematode mist extraction are different from those for normal soil extraction.
-To learn how to collect this kind of sample, I recommend you watch our how-to video:
+To learn how to collect this kind of sample, I recommend watching our how-to video:

 The samples are four turf plugs that are 1.5 inch (3.8 centimeters) in diameter and 2.5 inches (6.4 centimeters) deep.
 The soil is washed from the plugs, and the plugs with adhering thatch and roots are placed in the mist chamber.